garrettnightprism/PortScanner3.0/README.md

 ⚠️ Disclaimer

-PortScanner3.0 is for educational and authorized use only.
 Unauthorized scanning of networks is illegal.
 Always obtain permission before scanning any system.